 How much and when will I get paid?

 The Growing Mature Forests practice is a 20-year commitment.
-Owners will receive anywhere from $120 to $400 per acre, depending on their number of board feet per acre.
+Owners will receive anywhere from $100-$230 per acre, depending on their number of board feet per acre.

-See the chart on the Growing Mature Forests webpage for more details.
+Learn more on the Growing Mature Forests webpage.

 The Enhancing the Future Forest practice is a 10-year commitment.
 Compensation depends on how much competing vegetation your land has at the time of enrollment.
 A light level of competing vegetation ($50 per acre) requires less work than a medium level ($110 per acre) or a complex area ($280 per acre.)